Ywallet Demo Tutorial

 Broadcasting the transaction

-if you followed the suggestion).
+if you followed

 That's it!
 You just sent a FROST-signed Zcash transaction.